adityadand/twitter_scripts/README.md

 // to stop script simply stop stopFilter() or refresh

 extract_who_liked_post -> open post you want to extract of and go here https://x.com/username/status/string_url/likes (and run script)

+extract_who_commented -> simply open the post and run scrupt it will extract